stitchdata/docs/_account-security/billing/billing-faq.md

           </table>
           <br>

           **Note**: The types of integrations available are also dependent on plan type.
-Users of the Free Plan will only have access to Free integrations, while Standard plan users will have access to Free and Standard integrations.
+Users of the Free Plan will only have access to Free integrations, while Standard Plan users will have access to Free and Standard Plan integrations.

           For more info, refer to the [pricing page]({{ site.pricing }}){:target="new"}.